 OpenViBE’s native Motor Imagery(MI)-CSP demonstration

-A BLOG POST BY DAVID MEDINE
+A BLOG POST BY DR. DAVID MEDINE

 This tutorial illustrates the steps necessary to run a simple Motor Imagery paradigm in OpenViBE using a Brain Products amplifier (in this case, a LiveAmp).
 Although this is one of the simplest examples of a working BCI, such systems are, by nature rather complicated.
 This tutorial walks through the procedure step by step.